-Australian Government Innovation and Investment Fund - Tasmania
+Australian Government Innovation and Investment Fund - Tasmania Period of implementation: 2014-ongoing.

-The Australian Government Innovation and Investment Fund - Tasmania (AGIIF) is a competitive merit-based grants program.
+The Australian Government Innovation and Investment Fund - Tasmania (AGIIF) is a competitive meritbased grants program.
 It supports new projects that create sustainable business growth and job opportunities that will help strengthen the Tasmanian economy.